AmeliaYeah/personal-setup/README.md

 	* Closing a window is `$mod+q` versus the old `$mod+Shift+Q`
 	* Resizing windows are now `$mod+Ctrl+ARROW_KEY` verus the old resize mode thin
 	* Screen can be locked with `$mod+x`
+	* FN key brightness keys automatically set the brightness (couldn't get polybar brightness working)
+		* Change these in the i3 config, as your computer key input may be different to mine
 * Uses black "cuts" polybar theme (to change properly, `setup.sh` and the i3 config must be changed accordingly.)
+	* **If the battery icon does not show on the polybar, for whatever theme you choose,** please set it by going to `~/.config/polybar/[THEME]/modules.ini` and modifying the battery module to whichever model you have.
 * Uses type 1 (style 8) rofi theme (this can be changed in the i3 config, though)
 	* Keybind `$mod+Space`
 * NetworkManager_dmenu replaces regular dmenu (in favor of rofi) at `$mod+d`